andreikop/enki/packaging.md

 baseurl: .
 ---

-If there are no package for your OS or distribution, this is because we don't have expert, who is able to make it.
+If there are no package for your OS or distribution, this is because we don't have an expert, who is able to make it.

 If you know how to do it, your help is welcome!